Sirupsen/sirupsen.github.io/about.md

 and chat support tool for the Danish market.
 In 2013, I moved to Ottawa, Canada to work as a software developer at Shopify.
 They found me through a [clickbaity article][iphone] I wrote about not having a smartphone.
 It started as a 'gap year.'
-I am now many gap years in and never went to university.
+I am now many gap years in.

 When joining Shopify, I was interested in the infrastructure team.
 That's the team that gets paged if the site isn't working.
 The goal of the infrastructure